FH-Potsdam/spark-workshops/spark-client-side/README.md

 ####This uses AJAX.
 So it needs http-server if you run it localy.

-create a file next to yout "main.js" file called "private" and add your credentials in there like this:
+create next to your "main.js" a file called "private" and add your credentials in there like this:

     {
       "username":"you@example.me",